What is Mechanical Engineering?: Fees 2026, Subjects, Top Colleges, Admissions

 If you have a list of preferred Mechanical Engineering colleges, you can simply visit their official websites and confirm whether they offer merit-based admission or not.
 Since most of the top colleges, like the IITs and the NITs, require valid entrance test scores, it is better if you work hard and give the entrance exam as well to keep both the options, merit and entrance, for admission open.

-When it comes to studying the BTech Mechanical Engineering course in India, several entrance exams can act as a gateway to some of the top colleges in the country.
+For the BTech Mechanical Engineering course in India, several entrance exams can act as a gateway to some of the top colleges in the country.

-Students can check the number of colleges that accept specific exam scores and then decide the exam they would like to prepare for afterwards:
+Students can check the number of colleges that accept specific exam scores and then decide the exam they would like to prepare for afterwards

 BTech Mechanical Engineering Exams | BTech Mechanical Engineering Colleges Accepting the Exam Scores |